nchaulet/node-geocoder/README.md

 [![Build Status](https://travis-ci.org/nchaulet/node-geocoder.png?branch=master)](https://travis-ci.org/nchaulet/node-geocoder)

 Node library for geocoding and reverse geocoding.
-Can be use as a nodejs library or as a command line
+Can be used as a nodejs library or on command line

 ## Installation and usage (geocoder command line)